gadenbuie/starwarsdb/README.md

 ## Remote Tables

-`starwars` also includes the entire data set as a DuckDB database, appropriate for teaching and practicing remote database access with [dbplyr](https://dbplyr.tidyverse.org/).
+**starwarsdb** also includes the entire data set as a DuckDB database, appropriate for teaching and practicing remote database access with [dbplyr](https://dbplyr.tidyverse.org/).